 - Dr. Wilson, in his Annual Report of the Librarian, proposes that the University offer summer courses for school and city librarians.

-- Dr. Wilson proposes, for the first time in an Annual Report of the Librarian, that the University consider establishing a school of library science.
+- Dr. Wilson proposes in his annual report that the University consider establishing a school of library science.

-- Dr. Wilson appointed chairman of ALA Board of Education for Librarianship.
+- Dr. Wilson appointed chairman of American Library Association (ALA) Board of Education for Librarianship.

-- Dr. Wilson, in his Annual Report of the Librarian, “strongly urges” the establishment of a school of library science at UNC.
+- In his annual report, Dr. Wilson “strongly urges” the establishment of a school of library science at UNC-Chapel Hill.

 - The Carnegie Corporation grants $100,000 to the University for the establishment of a school of library science.
-Announcement of the five-year grant and of plans for school made at dedication ceremonies for the newly completed University Library building (Oct.
-19-22).
+University leaders announce the five-year grant and plans for a school at the dedication ceremonies for the newly completed University Library building (October).